genzql/genzql.github.io/design.md

 #### Dialects

-- Converts using the dialect specified, if any
-- Converts using the detected dialect, if no dialect specified
-- Shows an error if no dialect was specified and dialect could not be detected

-#### Dialect Support

-- Supports converting from zql to DuckDB
-- Supports converting from the following SQL dialects to zql:
+- Supports converting to and from the following SQL dialects:
+  - zql
   - PostgreSQL
   - MySQL
   - DuckDB SQL
   - ClickHouse SQL
+- Converts to zql using the specified source dialect, if any
+- Converts to zql using the detected source dialect, if no specified source dialect
+- Requires a specified target dialect when converting from zql
+- Shows an error if no dialect was specified and dialect could not be detected

 ### Surfaces